quasarframework/quasar/docs/src/pages/quasar-plugins/notify.md

 ```

 ### Setting defaults
-There are two ways of setting default configuration that will apply to all Notifications: through quasar.config.js > framework > config > notify Object (see Installation section) or programmatically (see below).
+There are two ways of setting default configuration that will apply to all Notifications: through quasar.config file > framework > config > notify Object (see Installation section) or programmatically (see below).

 We'll describe setting the defaults through a [@quasar/app-vite Boot File](/quasar-cli-vite/boot-files) or a [@quasar/app-webpack Boot File](/quasar-cli-webpack/boot-files) (works the same anywhere in your code, but a boot file ensures this is run before your app starts):